pragya-gupta7/Aristi-AI-Calendar-Assistant/README.md

 ```
 openssl x509 -req -in server.csr -CA root.crt -CAkey root.key -CAcreateserial -out server.crt -days 365 -sha256 -extfile server.ext
 ```
-2.5 Configure the Node.js Server using the newly created server.crt and server.key.
+2.5 Configure the Node.js Server using the newly created server.crt and server.key. <br>

 <li> Dialogflow Configuration</li>
 We use dialogflow-credentials.json in server.js to connect to the Dialogflow console.
 This file cannot be uploaded here.
 It's link is in Google form.